-Using three-dimensional MHD simulations, \citet{pais_effect_2018} investigated the role of magnetic obliquity-dependent in situ acceleration of CRs at strong shocks in the early Sedov-Taylor stages of SN expansion.
+Using three-dimensional MHD simulations, \citet{pais_effect_2018} investigated the role of magnetic obliquity-dependent in situ acceleration of CRs at strong shocks in the early Sedov--Taylor stages of SN expansion.
 They demonstrated that at the locations of quasi-parallel shocks (i.e., where the shock normal is approximately parallel to the local magnetic field) efficient injection of CRs increases gas compressibility, which results in ellipsoidal shapes of SNRs.
 The average CR acceleration efficiency was about 30\% of the maximum efficiency expected from kinetic simulations independently of the coherence length of the magnetic field in the ISM.
 The impact of CRs at the later snowplow expansion stage was considered by \citet{diesing_effect_2018}, who also studied deposition of momentum from SN explosions in the presence of in situ acceleration of CRs at SNR shocks.
 Using one-dimensional spherically symmetric models and working in the thin shell approximation, they demonstrated that CR injection results in an effective momentum boost of a factor of a few beyond what is expected in a purely hydrodynamic case without CRs.
-This is quantified in Fig.~\ref{fig:diesing_caprioli}, which shows the momentum deposited in the ISM by a SN as a function of the ISM density for different values of CR acceleration efficiency.
-Interestingly, for extreme values of the CR acceleration efficiency, the boost factor increases by over an order of magnitude in the densest regions, where radiative losses of the gas are strongest, despite CRs experiencing hadronic and Coulomb losses.
-This work was extended by \citet{rodriguezmontero_momentum_2022}, who used three-dimensional
+This is quantified in Fig.~\ref{fig:diesing_caprioli}, which shows the momentum deposited in the ISM by a SN